Covid: Downing Street denies Boris Johnson lockdown party claim

 Downing Street has denied reports that Boris Johnson attended a "party" in No 10 during spring last year.

-The Guardian and the Independent reported around 20 staff drank alcohol and ate pizzas at a gathering after a government press conference on 15 May.
+The Guardian and the Independent have reported around 20 staff drank alcohol and ate pizzas at a gathering after a government press conference in May.

 Sources told the newspapers the prime minister joined the officials and advisers for around 15 minutes.

-They added that then-health secretary Matt Hancock was also seen at the event.
+They added that the then-Health Secretary Matt Hancock was also seen at the event.

+But a spokesman for Mr Hancock said he did not attend a party and only stayed in No 10 after the press conference to debrief his team and the PM.

 Covid rules in place at the time allowed only two people from different households to socialise outside in public places.

+But the force did confirm it would be "making contact" with two people who attended a gathering organised by the team of the Tory former London mayoral candidate, Shaun Bailey, on 14 December 2020.

+The latest report claims there was an event in No 10 on Friday 15 May 2020, when the UK was still in the first lockdown.

-The newspapers reported that staff had some staff had drinks at their desks, with others drinking in the Downing Street garden.
+The newspapers said some staff had drinks at their desks, with others drinking in the Downing Street garden.

 They reported some staff drank late into the evening - but added there was no suggestion Mr Johnson or Mr Hancock drank themselves or stayed late.

-Mr Hancock led the government press conference from Downing Street that day, on Friday 15 May.
+Mr Hancock led the government press conference from Downing Street on that day.

 The BBC understands staff in Downing Street regularly had drinks at their desks on a Friday in their Covid-secure office.